 Plum Dragon Herbs

-Materia Medica For Martial Artists - Chinese Herb Reference Material
+Materia Medica For Martial Artists - Reference on Chinese Herbs for Dit Da Jow

-This Materia Medica is a comprehensive reference on Chinese herbs that is designed directly with the martial artist and athlete in mind.
+This Materia Medica is a comprehensive reference on Chinese herbs for Dit Da Jow that is designed directly with the martial artist and athlete in mind.

 Materia Medica for Martial Artists

 Materia Medica for Martial Artists is the *only* resource of its kind.
 This reference on Chinese herbs is designed directly with the martial artist and athlete in mind.
 Specifically chosen herbs which are relevant to study of combat, healing, and peak performance are covered, including relevant classical functions and important notes about each herb, special processing, pharmacological actions and chemical compounds when necessary, lists of formulas each herb appears in, and useful remarks about the past, present, and future place of each substance.
 Countless painstaking hours went into the creation of this book, and a new perspective can be gleaned from referencing herbs in this resource.